ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/7-prevention/3-tools.md

 ### [UK Government Communication Service RESIST toolkit](https://gcs.civilservice.gov.uk/wp-content/uploads/2019/03/RESIST_Toolkit.pdf)

-The RESIST toolkit is a 50-pager full of insights and actionable tools for public service officials to enable understanding and preparation for disinformation campaigns.
+The RESIST toolkit is a 50-pager full of insights and actionable tools to enable public service officials to understand and prepare for disinformation campaigns.
 It also contains thorough descriptions of tactics used by attackers.

 While focused on a UK context, many of its recommendations are valid across jurisdictions.